 During the latter portion of 2008 and throughout much of 2009, there was an unprecedented decline in oil and natural prices and demand for our services due to the worldwide recession.
 Since then, prices have rebounded.
-According to the International Energy Agency's (IEA) July 2010 "Oil Market Report," 2010 world petroleum demand is forecasted to increase 2% over 2009 levels.
-Despite the reduction in demand from peak levels in 2008 due to the worldwide recession, we believe that, over the long term, any major macroeconomic disruptions may ultimately correct themselves as the underlying trends of smaller and more complex reservoirs, high depletion rates, and the need for continual reserve replacement should drive the long-term need for our services.
+According to the International Energy Agency's (IEA) October 2010 "Oil Market Report," 2010 world petroleum demand is forecasted to increase 2% over 2009 levels.
+Emerging economies are becoming a more significant factor in the recovery, while mature economies play a lesser role.
+The outlook thus faces great uncertainties, as the global recovery remains fragile.
+Despite the reduction in demand from peak levels in 2008 due to the worldwide recession, we believe that, over the long term, any major macroeconomic disruptions may ultimately correct themselv es as the underlying trends of smaller and more complex reservoirs, high depletion rates, and the need for continual reserve replacement should drive the long-term need for our services.